蘇奕安 أليس سو

 Su grew up between California, Taiwan, Hong Kong, and Shanghai.
 She graduated from the Woodrow Wilson School of Public and International Affairs at Princeton University, where she wrote a thesis on soft power and public diplomacy in U.S. and Sino-Egyptian relations.
 She earned a Master’s in Chinese Politics and International Relations as a Yenching Scholar at Peking University, where her work focused on Chinese relations with the Islamic world.
 She has also studied Arabic, Persian and Middle Eastern politics in Oxford, Morocco, Oman and Iran, and worked with refugees in Jordan and Iraq through Jesuit Refugee Service and ARDD-Legal Aid.

 Su is HEFAT certified through TYR Solutions, with support from the Rory Peck Trust and the IWMF’s inaugural Howard G. Buffet Fund for Women Journalists.
-She is fluent in Mandarin Chinese, proficient in Levantine Arabic, conversational in Persian, and learning Uyghur.
+She is fluent in Mandarin Chinese, proficient in Levantine Arabic, and learning Uyghur.

 kpass